 The Netherlands has published its annual data report for assisted dying in 2023.
 The report shows a large increase in the number of assisted deaths compared to 2022 as well as a significant increase in the number of people being euthanised because of psychological suffering alone.

 In 2023, a total of 9,068 individuals died via assisted death, representing a nearly 4% increase on 2022’s raw figure of 8,720.
-This means that a remarkable 5.4% of all deaths in the Netherlands last year were a result of assisted suicide or euthanasia – a higher proportion than anywhere else in the world.
+This means that a remarkable 5.4% of all deaths in the Netherlands last year were a result of assisted suicide or euthanasia – a higher national proportion than anywhere else in the world.
 In 2022, it was responsible for 5.1% of all deaths in the country.

 Additionally, there was a 20% increase in cases of people being euthanised because of psychological suffering, going from 115 in 2022 to 138 in 2023.
 This is more than double the same figure in 2019.